CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 In the meantime, the operator can provide GIREVE with temporary Token(s) for IOP to initiate the connection.
 It is not mandatory as the operator is able to launch the Connection & Register process.

-During the Connection & Register process, IOP and the operator exchange final Tokens to request each other, and endpoints of their respective OCPI modules. **GIREVE requires all endpoints to be in HTTPS in order to secure communication between the two backends.**
+During the Connection & Register process, IOP and the operator exchange final Tokens to request each other, and endpoints of their respective OCPI modules. **<ins>GIREVE requires all endpoints to be in HTTPS in order to secure communication between the two backends.</ins>**

 ### Client owned object push